cplus2jules/JNR/docs/GRAMMAR.md

 ## 10. Conclusion

-This Context-Free Grammar defines the complete syntax of the jnr programming language v4.0.
+This Context-Free Grammar defines the complete syntax of the jnr programming language v4.1.
 It supports:
 - Three data types (int, char, real)
+- **Comma-separated variable declarations** (e.g., `int x=1, y, z=3!`)
 - Unique syntax with `!` terminator and `show()`/`ask()` functions
 - Hash-style comments for code documentation
 - Arithmetic expressions with 5 operators (+, -, *, /, %)
 - Comparison operations (6 operators: <, >, <=, >=, ==, !=)
 - Proper operator precedence for educational clarity
-- Type-safe variable declarations
+- Type-safe variable declarations with optional initialization

-The grammar is implemented using Bison/Yacc with LALR(1) parsing and has been simplified from v3.0 by removing bitwise and logical operators to focus on fundamental programming concepts suitable for introductory computer science education.
+The grammar is implemented using Bison/Yacc with LALR(1) parsing and has been enhanced in v4.1 to support comma-separated variable declarations, reducing code repetition while maintaining backward compatibility with single-variable declarations.